15 Minute White Bean Soup with Garden Vegetables

 Tomatoes

 This recipe calls for one can of diced tomatoes.
-I prefer fire-roasted tomatoes as it gives the soup a little kick.
-But use your favorite.
+I prefer fire-roasted tomatoes, as they give the soup a little kick, but you can use your favorite.

 Green Beans